 I work with a lot of clients who have multiple food sensitivities, underlying inflammation, and/or autoimmune issues, typically Hashimoto’s thyroiditis or chronic inflammatory gut issues.
-Autoimmune disease goes hand in hand with multiple food allergies, leaky gut, and inflammation, and these folks often need to avoid the following foods, which are the most likely to provoke an immune response or inflammation due to a sensitivity/intolerance and because they are high in gut-irritating anti-nutrients:
+Autoimmune disease usually presents with multiple food intolerances, leaky gut, and inflammation, and these folks often need to avoid the following foods, which are the most likely to provoke an immune response or inflammation due to a sensitivity/intolerance and because they are high in gut-irritating anti-nutrients:

 - nuts, seeds

 Removing these foods calms inflammation and symptoms and allows gut healing to take place.
 This is the best place to start to calm an overactive immune system and put autoimmune disease into remission.
 Regardless of autoimmune issues, I often recommend avoiding eggs, gluten, and dairy for 30 days to determine if these foods cause issues for you.
 If you have nagging digestive symptoms, skin issues, joint pain, fatigue, or trouble losing weight, an allergy elimination diet can help you determine which foods are causing reactions.

 If you’re avoiding eggs, It can be a challenge to figure out what to eat for breakfast!
 Eggs aren’t inherently bad of course, but egg allergies are very common; eggs are high in irritating anti-nutrients; and many people aren’t aware they are sensitive to the proteins in eggs, typically the whites.
 If I suspect eggs are a problem, I’ll suggest removing them for a period of time, then reintroducing them to see if they cause an unpleasant reaction.

 I have good news for you: There is life beyond eggs for breakfast.